-61 When setting a first-year payment amount for a savings calculator, the average cost goal will be based on the predominant sector for that calculator, e.g., the predominant sector for the lightning calculator is commercial; therefore, the average cost goal for commercial is used for setting the first-year payment amount.
+&lt;sup>71 When setting a first-year payment amount for a savings calculator, the average cost goal will be based on the predominant sector for that calculator, e.g., the predominant sector for the lightning calculator is commercial; therefore, the average cost goal for commercial is used for setting the first-year payment amount.

-62 Levelized cost is the ratio of all lifetime costs to all lifetime savings.
+&lt;sup>72 Levelized cost is the ratio of all lifetime costs to all lifetime savings.

-63 Avoided cost is the energy savings value at the cost of the alternative resource, which the Council considers to be the wholesale market price for electricity and, for the Seventh Plan, includes the social cost of carbon.
+&lt;sup>73 Avoided cost is the energy savings value at the cost of the alternative resource, which the Council considers to be the wholesale market price for electricity and, for the Seventh Plan, includes the social cost of carbon.
 There are also avoided capacity costs.
 Further details can be found in Appendix G of the Seventh Power Plan.

-- Cost-effectiveness.
-Bonneville may adjust the payment based on the level of costeffectiveness, using the total resource cost metric.
-That is, while Bonneville may decide to offer all measures as reportable to its target, Bonneville may vary the payment based on the relative cost-effectiveness to reflect the value of the resource to Bonneville. - Regional benefits.
+- offer all measures as reportable to its target, Bonneville may vary the payment based on the relative cost-effectiveness to reflect the value of the resource to Bonneville. - Regional benefits.
 Other regional benefits such as capacity and environmental stewardship may influence payment strategy as measures with higher regional benefits may be allocated higher payments, and vice-versa.